eventide-project/schema-fixtures/README.md

 ## Equality Fixture

-The `Schema::Fixtures::Equality` fixture tests the equality of two instances of a schema object.
-It optionally tests that the classes of each schema object are the same class, and tests that the attributes of the schema instances have the same values.
-The attributes tested can be limited to a subset of attributes by specifying a list of attribute names, and a map can be provided to compare attributes of different names that represent the same value.
+The `Schema::Fixtures::Equality` fixture tests the comparison between to implementations of [Schema::DataStructure](https://github.com/eventide-project/schema), such as [messages](/user-guide/messages-and-message-data/messages.md) and [entities](/user-guide/entities.md).

+By default, all attributes from the control schema object are compared to the compare schema object attributes of the same name.
+An optional list of attribute names can be passed.
+When the list of attribute names is passed, only those attributes will be compared.
+The list of attribute names can also contain maps of attribute names for comparing values when the control object attribute name is not the same as the compare object attribute name.

 ``` ruby
 module Something